Phases

 deployed Worker, where the same

-bind()calls return live SDK clients backed by the deployed resource. - Exec only runs at runtime.
+bind()calls return live SDK clients backed by the deployed resource. - The runtime body only runs in the deployed handler.
 It never executes at plantime, so you can put real per-request work there without affecting deploy speed.

 ALCHEMY_PHASE